Some 101 notes on the blockchain and bitcoin mining.

 What is the Blockchain?

 The Blockchain is a decentralised ledger.
-Instead of a central authority, for example The Bank of England or The Federal Reserve, the ledger is maintained by "Miners".
-These miners add transactions to the ledger and keep a copy of the blockchain.
+Instead of a central authority, for example The Bank of England or The Federal Reserve, the ledger is maintained by "Miners" and those running Bitcoin "Nodes" who keep a copy of the blockchain and update every new block on their copy of the ledger.

 The major innovation of blockchain technology is peers can reach consensus in a decentralised manner.